Purdue Pharma files for bankruptcy

-Purdue Pharma, the maker of the highly addictive painkiller OxyContin that faced a massive lawsuit over the U.S. opioid epidemic, filed for Chapter 11 bankruptcy Sunday, the Washington Post first reported.
+Purdue Pharma, the maker of the highly addictive painkiller OxyContin facing thousands of lawsuits over the U.S. opioid epidemic, has filed for Chapter 11 bankruptcy, the drug company said in a statement Sunday

+- The filing is expected to lead to the ultimate demise of a company that sold a fraction of the opioid prescriptions but is most closely identified with the epidemic because of its pioneering role in the sale of narcotic pain pills, notes the Washington Post, which first reported the news.

+- Purdue's board of directors voted Sunday evening to approve a settlement in principle, the New York Times reports.

-What they're saying: Per the Times, Steve Miller, chairman of Purdue’s board of directors, said in a statement "this unique framework for a comprehensive resolution will dedicate all of the assets and resources of Purdue for the benefit of the American public."
+What they're saying: Steve Miller, chairman of Purdue’s board of directors, said in a statement on the company's website, "This unique framework for a comprehensive resolution will dedicate all of the assets and resources of Purdue for the benefit of the American public."

 "This settlement framework avoids wasting hundreds of millions of dollars and years on protracted litigation, and instead will provide billions of dollars and critical resources to communities across the country trying to cope with the opioid crisis."